meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 Project owners associate their project with payment information.
 This is used for the chargeback process.

-### Company & Billing Addresses

-You can configure company addresses for your meshCustomer as contact addresses.
-If this address shall also be used for billing, you are done when having configured a Customer Address.

-You can also define additional Billing Addresses, that can be used for your meshProjects.
-You can select from these configured addresses per meshProject.

 ### Payment Methods

 External systems which are responsible for financial information can provide payment methods that carry metadata information via the [meshStack API](./meshstack.api.md).